felix-hilden/sphinx-codeautolink/docs/src/index.rst

 ===================
 |pypi| |license|

-Automatic links from Python code examples to reference documentation at the flick of a switch! sphinx-codeautolink analyses the code in your documentation and inserts links to definitions that you use.
+sphinx-codeautolink makes code examples clickable by inserting links from individual code elements to the corresponding reference documentation.
+We aim for a minimal setup assuming your examples are already valid Python.
-Click any names in the code example below.
+Click any names in the example below for a demonstration:

 .. code:: python